Best Photo Storage and Backup Methods

 When it comes to data, all too often I read or hear the advice to go and buy a NAS drive to back up household files.
 I have to admit, it annoys me.

-They are good in that they sit there in the background, continually checking for updates on all connected computers, synchronising or copying without anyone having to do anything.
+They are good in that they sit there in the background, continually checking for updates on all connected devices, synchronising or copying without anyone having to do anything.
 Except to switch it on.
 And that’s the thing with NAS drives, they need to be on.
 All day, every day.
 For me, that’s just too much.
 It’s not good for the planet either.

-Like many amateur photographers, I might make sizeable data changes just once or twice a week.
+Like many amateur photographers, I might make sizeable data changes just once a week.
 Where I make smaller changes, as already explained, I can recover any losses quite easily from the originals on my camera.
 If manipulating photos were a day job for me then, of course, a NAS drive might be suitable.

 The other issue I have with NAS drives is that they are often difficult to set up and configure for each member of the household.
 Much will depend upon the NAS drive product or make.
 Just to note: I bought a well-recommended NAS a few years ago.
 Both of the supplied disks failed within a year.

 Go back to the worst-case scenario.
 In amongst that mangled and melted mess will be my laptop, camera, plus all that is precious that makes up my home.
 If I still had a NAS drive, that would be in there too.
+Destroyed beyond recovery.
+No data!

 So, a NAS drive isn’t the be-all and end-all of data backups.
 It’s an option, one of many.